Department of NanoEngineering Capped Status

 New Transfer Admission - Effective Fall 2015: new transfer admission will be limited to both majors (B.S.
 Chemical Engineering and B.S.
 NanoEngineering).
 Admitted transfers that have applied to an oversubscribed major will be further evaluated by the Office of Admissions and Relations with Schools for admission to the major, taking into consideration the number of spaces available in the major.

 New transfer students can apply to switch into NanoEngineering or Chemical Engineering only one time, during the Summer Application period -- after the end of their third quarter.
+Transfer students who are past their third quarter at UCSD are not eligible to apply.

 HOW TO APPLY TO CHANGE YOUR MAJOR: